 Our goal, was to write python to generate images that looked like Galactic Castle’s.
 We used the Pillow python library for the most part, messing around with 256×256 arrays of integers, limited to 10 or so colors.

 We experimented with a few different rendering techniques, eventually settling on a layered technique.
 I’ll start with some examples of the finished product, and then a quick walk through some of the fun images we generated along the way.
-The generator is not available online right now, but we hope to have it hosted somewhere soon!
+You can run it yourself at https://aesthetic-landscape.herokuapp.com/.

 Here are a few shots from the process along the way.